Bowl from Iran

 The single term “Islamic” ultimately risks obliterating the incredible variety of cultures that have always existed and continue to exist under the umbrella of Islām.
 While there are certain similarities among the visual arts in Islamic lands, such as calligraphy and geometry as ornamental elements, the styles of expression often reflect local traditions, aesthetic codes, and tastes.

 The new galleries at Mia celebrate this pluralism in unity.
 They focus on artworks dating from the 900s to the 21st century, and span the historic and contemporary Islamic worlds, from Iran and China in the east to Senegal and Spain in the west.
-Curators Pujan Gandhi and Jan-Lodewijk Grootaers call them “Art of Islamic Cultures, Asia” and “Art of Islamic Cultures, Africa,” respectively.
+Former curator Pujan Gandhi and current curator Jan-Lodewijk Grootaers call them “Art of Islamic Cultures, Asia” and “Art of Islamic Cultures, Africa,” respectively.

 The names were crafted in collaboration with a Muslim Advisory Council, whose members were Fahimeh Ghorbani, Fatima Lawson, and Nahid Khan.
 All three had worked with Mia before: Fahimeh as an intern conducting research for Jan-Lodewijk and Pujan, Fatima as one of the storytellers featured in the “Khatt Islāmi: Sacred Scripts from Islamic Africa” exhibition, and Nahid as a long-term guide at the museum.